TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

         }
     </style>
 </svg>
-In this example, the shape starts and ends with a 100% percent opacity.
+In this example, the shape starts and ends with a transparency of a 100%.
 In the middle of the animation, the diamond reaches a transparency of 10%.

 ### Direction

-The `animation-direction` property specifies whether an animation should play forwards, backwards, or alternating back and forth.
-This property is very useful to create looping animations without too many efforts.
+The `animation-direction` property defines the reading direction of an animation.
+This property is useful to easily create loops.

-The `animation-direction` has has four different values: `normal`, `reverse`, `alternate`, and `alternate-reverse`.
+Possible values are the keywords:

+* `normal`
+* `reverse`
+* `alternate`
+* `alternate-reverse`

 The initial value is `normal`.